Comin' Through

 Comin' Through is an album by the American jazz trumpeter Eddie Henderson, recorded in 1977 and released by Capitol.
 The album rose to No. 6 on the Blues & Soul Top British Soul Albums chart.

 Overview

-Artists such as Patrice Rushen, Lee Ritenour, Dianne Reeves, Philip Bailey and James Mtume appeared on the album.
+Patrice Rushen, Lee Ritenour, Dianne Reeves, Philip Bailey, and James Mtume appeared on the album.

 Critical reception

 The AllMusic review by Richard S. Ginell says, "In 1977, Eddie Henderson slipped into the clutches of Capitol Records, which didn't have much of a jazz division and predictably didn't know how to showcase its adventurous new trumpeter.
 First and foremost, they thought they could turn him into a pop/disco star—and so, that idiot beat turns up on most of the tracks here ... the deadliest element here is the mostly mediocre material that Henderson has to work with, and thus, his occasionally lost-sounding horn is largely spent on lost causes."